Libya national football team: World Cups

 Libya first entered the FIFA World Cup qualifiers in 1970.
 Their early attempts failed, but during the 1980s the national side strengthened.
 The country's geopolitical position, however, affected the football team, who had to withdraw from qualifying for the 1982 and 1990 World Cups.

 Libya came closest to qualifying for the World Cup in 1986.
 They came to within a game of reaching the finals in Mexico.
 After winning their match against Sudan in their first game, the Libyans beat Ghana in the next round before taking on Morocco for a place at the finals.
 Morocco won the first game 3–0 and went through, even though Libya won the return leg 1–0.

 After not entering the 1994 and 1998 FIFA World Cup competition, Libya came back in the qualifying competition for Korea/Japan.
 The Libyans advanced to the second round at the expense of Mali, who were beaten 4–3 on aggregate.
 In the group stage, Libya managed only two draws in eight games.

 In the qualifying for the 2006 FIFA World Cup, a 9–0 two-legged victory against São Tome and Principe put the Libyans through to the group stage.
-Libyan player Al-Saadi Gaddafi was banned from the team after failing drug test.
+Libyan player Al-Saadi Gaddafi was banned from the team after failing a drug test.

 A difficult group followed containing Egypt, Cameroon and Ivory Coast, the eventual group winners and qualifiers for the World Cup.
 However, The Knights were able to secure good results against these sides, as they beat Egypt 2–1 in Tripoli, and held Cameroon and Ivory Coast to 0–0 draws, helping them to a 4th-place finish and a place at the 2006 African Cup of Nations finals in Egypt.

 During the qualifying campaign for the 2010 FIFA World Cup, Libya defeated each side in the second round during home matches (they also defeated Lesotho away).
 However they were defeated by Gabon in an away match, and failed to qualify to the next round on goal difference.

 In the qualifying campaign for the 2014 FIFA World Cup, Libya reached the final match in the group stage without a defeat.
 They were defeated 1–0 by Cameroon and failed to advance to the final round.

 In the qualifying campaign for the 2018 FIFA World Cup, Libya defeated Rwanda 4–1 on aggregate in the second round but were eliminated after losing the first three matches in the group stages.